Bravure Group

 Multiple interactive prototypes used to test assumptions.

-Before design could begin, I started by wire-framing the general layout of the platform, using a grid structure that allowed us to see all our pages, pops and modals.
-Each page was number referenced, which also matched directly with out workflow processes.
+Before design could begin, I started by wire-framing the general layout of the platform, using a grid structure that allowed us to see all our pages, pop ups, and modals.
+Each page was number referenced, which correlated directly with our visual workflow processes.

-Once established, I then introduced a design system/component library template I had previously created.
-This lean design system allowed me to apply guidelines such as branded fonts and colours as tokens, while the component library allowed me to rapidly populate the pages with reusable components and establish the design patterns required of the platform.
+Once established, I then introduced a reusable design system/component library (which I had previously created to speed up design).
+This lean design system allowed me to quickly apply guidelines such as branded fonts and colours tokens/variables.
+The reusable component library allowed me to rapidly populate the pages with ready made objects and establish the design patterns required throughout the platform.

 Sprint cycles